Opentronix/Opentronix/README.txt

   mysql -p

   Enter the password, that you have defined during installation.
-Within the MySQL console, execute the following commands:
+Within the MySQL console, execute the following commands, but replace YourPassword that you are planning to use for your database:

   CREATE DATABASE opentronix;
   CREATE USER 'opentronix'@'localhost' IDENTIFIED BY 'YourPassword';